 Q: What is the statute of limitations for product liability claims in Pennsylvania?

 Pennsylvania’s statute of limitations for product liability claims is two years from the date of injury.
 However, under the “discovery rule,” it is possible for this deadline to be extended under certain circumstances.
-If you believe that you may have a claim, we encourage you to contact us as soon as possible – even if you think your claim may have expired.
+If you sustained injuries because of defective products and you believe that you may have a claim, we encourage you to contact us as soon as possible – even if you think your claim may have expired.

 Schedule Your Free Consultation at Munley Law